MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/no-assets-admin.md

 ---
 author: davepinch
-description: Learn how to resolve a problem when Asset tab informs a user to contact IT admin for Dynamics 365 Remote Assist ms.author: davepinch ms.date: 09/12/2023 ms.topic: troubleshooting-problem-resolution
+description: Learn how to resolve a problem when the Asset tab informs a user to contact IT admin for Dynamics 365 Remote Assist ms.author: davepinch ms.date: 09/12/2023 ms.topic: troubleshooting-problem-resolution